ShuoYin03/unknown_space/content/post/COMP38311-Distributed-System/2023-11-06-advanced-distributed-system-big-data.md

     | Easy to rebalance on update  |

 2. **Range based Partition:**
-Partitioning often assumes some form of key-value datamodel.
+Partitioning often assumes some form of key-value data model.
 Then partitioning relates to the key Key range: each partition is associated with a range of values for the key (e.g. alphabetical or numerical).
     |             Pros             |                Cons                |
     | ---------------------------- | ---------------------------------- |